-12 + 6 + # (sets incorrect entry codes allowed at 6).
-Example system will respond with an "E" error message on the display.
+Example 12 + 6 + # (sets incorrect entry codes allowed at 6).

+Note When an incorrect entry code is entered on the system's keypad, the system will respond with an "E" error message on the display.
 When the specified number of incorrect entry codes is reached, the system will not give an error indication on the display.
 The only indication given by the system that the incorrect entry code limit has been reached is that the system will not accept any entry code entries until the 3 minute period is over.